performing an instrumental prelude for a recent outdoor wedding in Brooklyn, Jen Brister Story and Gold Weddings Photography

 Don't Be Fooled

 Clients think that they have booked something great for their musical entertainment.
 Clients believe that the band will provide a proper atmosphere to bring people together.
-However, what they often get pretty much amounts to a ransom note cut out of magazine clippings.
+However, what they often get pretty much amounts to a sloppy collage cut out of magazine clippings.

 We believe that things shouldn't be this way, and we know that there is a better option: we embody it!
 There is truly no way to fake a well-rehearsed performance, there is no way to fake kinship, and there's no way to fake knowing your songs by heart.